godotengine/godot-docs/classes/class_audioeffectpitchshift.rst

 Brief Description
 -----------------

-Adds a Pitch shift audio effect to an Audio bus.
+Adds a pitch-shifting audio effect to an Audio bus.

 Raises or lowers the pitch of original sound.